Format:GIS polygon data (ESRI, MapInfo, others available by request)

 The potential for landsliding (slope instability) to be a hazard has been assessed using 1:50 000 scale digital maps of superficial and bedrock deposits.
-These have been combined with information from the BGS National Landslide Database and scientific and engineering reports.
+These have been combined with information from the National Landslide Database and scientific and engineering reports.

-More information about the landslide data products
+More information about our landslide data products

 National Landslide Database

-BGS Geology mass movement layer
+BGS Geology mass-movement layer

-The BGS Geology mass movement layer displays mapped landslides that have been recorded by field geologists.
+The BGS Geology mass-movement layer displays mapped landslides that have been recorded by field geologists.
 The mass movement layer does not distinguish between different types of failures; it is purely an outline of the landslide deposit.

 BGS GeoSure is a national dataset that assesses the potential for ground movement and subsidence across Great Britain.
 It contains six layers, one of which is for landslides.

 BGS GeoSure takes into account the local geology and slope of an area along with the geotechnical and structural characteristics of a geological formation.
 These conditioning factors are combined within GIS and the result is a susceptibility map of the UK.
 The BGS GeoSure assessment does not show risk or seek to determine the temporal distribution of landsliding.